flaviagiammarino/blog-website/docs/_sources/blog/inflation_autopilot.rst.txt

 including an explainability report with the feature importances (SHAP values), and a model quality report with an analysis of the performance on the validation data, which are also saved to S3.

+The explainability report shows that the previous month’s CPI inflation is the most influential predictor, followed by industrial production for residential utilities and the crude oil price.
+Transportation inflation and producer prices for finished consumer goods are also important, while factors such as initial unemployment claims, the AAA corporate bond spread, and real money supply are also relevant, though less significant.

 .. raw:: html

     <div style="margin: 2em 0em 2em 0em">